 Even though swimming is a low-impact sport, it uses the shoulders extensively and puts them at risk.
 For example, a shoulder rotates about 10 times when swimming 25 yards of freestyle.
 That means that for a moderate 50 lengths workout, each shoulder rotates about 500 times.
-Multiply this by a few swim sessions per week and you see that it quickly adds up.
+Multiply this by a few swim sessions per week, and you see that it quickly adds up.

 The shoulder is the most mobile joint of the body.
 This mobility is due to the shoulder’s anatomy.
 It is like a golf ball (the head of the upper arm bone, the humerus) placed on a tee (the lateral scapula) held in place by a set of stabilizing muscles and tendons called the rotator cuff.

-If the rotator cuff muscles grow tired or incorrect technique is used, the joint can become lax and the humerus then moves incorrectly and can injure soft shoulder tissues.
+If the rotator cuff muscles grow tired or incorrect technique is used, the joint can become lax, and the humerus then moves incorrectly and can injure soft shoulder tissues.

-Over training, sudden increases of training volume or intensity can also lead to this condition, as the rotator cuff muscles tire more quickly than the propulsive muscles and the articulation then becomes unstable.
+Overtraining, sudden increases of training volume or intensity can also lead to this condition, as the rotator cuff muscles tire more quickly than the propulsive muscles and the articulation then becomes unstable.

 Unbalanced strength and flexibility development of the muscles is also a cause, as well as unilateral breathing in freestyle, overuse of swim paddles and overzealous stretching.